Pharns/python-learning/WGU D335/README.md

-# WGU D335 – Introduction to Programming in Python
+# 🎓WGU D335 – Introduction to Programming in Python

 This folder contains assignments, projects, and practice scripts for WGU’s **D335 course**.